Here are the top travel destinations for Christmas and New Year’s

-(NEXSTAR) – An estimated 109 million Americans will travel out of town between Christmas and New Year’s Day this year.
-According to AAA, that’s 34 percent more than last year.
+(NEXSTAR) — An estimated 109 million Americans will travel out of town between Christmas and New Year’s Day this year.
+According to AAA, that’s 34% more than last year.

-Unlike last year, when many destinations had strict COVID protocols in place and the vaccine was not as accessible, more Americans are expected to visit places with warm temperatures and theme-park-heavy destinations.
+Unlike last year, when many destinations had strict COVID-19 protocols in place and the vaccine was not as accessible, more Americans are expected to visit places with warm temperatures and theme-park-heavy destinations.

 Based on booking data through October, AAA has found the 11 most popular travel spots for the 2021 holiday season.
 Topping the list are Orlando, Florida, and Anaheim, California – home to Disney World and Disneyland, respectively.